 - Arrange workplace to provide for 6 feet of distance between individuals wherever possible.

 - Close common areas where personnel are likely to congregate wherever possible or modify them to minimize contact.

 - Provide for all meetings to take place remotely whenever possible.

-- Ensure all employees have face coverings or masks and wear them in the workplace at all times when in the presence of others, except when eating, drinking or exercising, or unless otherwise advised by a health care provider.
+- Ensure all employees have face coverings or masks and wear them in the workplace at all times when in the presence of others, except when eating, drinking or swimming, or unless otherwise advised by a health care provider.

 - Train all employees on daily cleaning and disinfecting protocol, hygiene, and respiratory etiquette (e.g., covering coughs).

 - Make handwashing, sanitizer, and other hygiene support available to employees.

 Note: the use of gloves is not a substitute for frequent handwashing.